-Features of the fourth edition include:
+Features of the fifth edition include:

 I love Internet law, and since the day I started teaching it, I’ve tried to share my enthusiasm with my students.
-The third edition of the casebook is the culmination of six years of work.
+The fifth edition of the casebook is the culmination of eight years of work.
 I designed it from the ground up to help law students thrive in the face of the constant ferment of the Internet itself.
 Internet Law: Cases and Problems combines clear organization, classic cases, and a focus on the doctrinal fundamentals with challenging questions and problems that bring students face-to-face with the challenges facing the Internet and Internet lawyers today.

 Thanks to Semaphore Press and its innovative business model, I’m pleased to be able to offer Internet Law: Cases and Problems for a fraction of the price of a major-label casebook.
 Semaphore casebooks are sold as PDF downloads.
 There’s no DRM, so you can read the book and annotate it on your computer in your regular PDF reader, copy it to your portable device to read on the go, and print out as much or as little of the book as you want.
 If your computer crashes and you need to download the book again, you’re always welcome to.